OSGP/Documentation/Protocols/IEC61850/SWDevice-010805/RegisterDevice.md

 ### Description

 Note: the device registration is a 2 step process.
 First RegisterDeviceRequest is sent from device to platform.
-Second steps are writing GPS coordinates to the device and disabling the device registration flag.
+Second are writing GPS coordinates to the device and disabling the device registration flag.

-Request that notifies the platform a device which wants to register.
-During the registration the device identification (serial number), and the device communicates its IP address to the platform.
+Request that notifies the platform that a device wants to register.
+During the registration the device identification (serial number) and the IP address are sent to the platform.

 Response writes GPS coordinates and disables registration flag.